 On June 25, 2007, the FDA published its final rule for cGMPs affecting the manufacture, packing, and holding of dietary supplements.
 The final rule requires identity testing on all incoming dietary ingredients, but permits the use of certificates of analysis or other documentation to verify the reliability of the ingredient suppliers.
 On the same date the FDA also published an interim final rule that outlined a petition process for manufacturers to request an exemption to the cGMP requirement for 100 percent identity testing of specific dietary ingredients used in the processing of dietary supplements.
-Under the interim final rule the manufacturer may be exempted from the dietary ingredient testing requirement if it can provide sufficient documentation that the reduced frequency of testing requested would still ensure the identity of the dietary ingredient.
+Under the interim final rule the manufacturer may be exempted from the dietary ingredient esting requirement if it can provide sufficient documentation that the reduced frequency of testing requested would still ensure the identity of the dietary ingredient.
 The final rule includes a phased-in effective date based on the size of the manufacturer.
 The final rule and the interim final rule became effective August 24, 2007.
 To limit any disruption for dietary supplements produced by small businesses the final rule has a three year phase in for small businesses.
-Firms that directly employ more than 500 full-time equivalent employees must have achieved compliance with the new cGMPs by June 25, 2008, while firms having between 20-500 full-time equivalent employees must be compliant by 2009 and firms having under 20 full-time equivalent employees must be compliant by 2010.
+Firms that directly employ more than 500 full-time equivalent employees must be compliant by 2009 and firms having under 20 full-time equivalent employees must be compliant by 2009 and firms having under 20 full-time equivalent employees must be compliant by 2010.
 Herbalife initiated enhancements, modifications and improvements to its manufacturing and corporate quality processes and believes we are compliant with the FDA's cGMP final rule with respect to dietary supplements sold by Herbalife in the United States that the Company produces at its Suzhou, China facility and that are produced by contract manufacturer NBTY.
-These rules apply only to manufacturers and holders of finished products and not to ingredient suppliers unless the ingredient supplier is manufacturing a final dietary supplement.
-The final rule differs from the FDA's 2003 proposed rule as it does not contain language regarding the regulatory status of excipients and other ingredients that are not "dietary ingredients."
-Instead, the final rule relies on a requirement to comply with all other relevant regulations.
-Further, the final rule does not call for any specific finished product testing program nor does it require 100% testing of all finished products.
-Instead the final rule calls for a "scientifically valid system" for ensuring that finished products meet all specifications.
-Due to the final cGMP rules, we have experienced increases in some product costs as a result of the necessary increase in testing of raw ingredients and finished products and this may cause us to seek alternate suppliers.
+These rules apply only to manufacturers and holders of finished products and not to ingredient supplier is unless the ingredient supplier is manufacturing an familial dietary supplement.
+The final rule does not call for any specific finished p